 Coco’s relationships were critical to the expansion of her business.
 Coco started working as a seamstress and as a singer at a cabaret.
 Singing was her first true passion, and for a couple of years, she persuaded this career.
 However, after she met the wealthy textile heir Étienne Balsan, she was able to start her hat shop.
 Chanel used the sewing skills she learned at the orphanage to construct elegant and sophisticated hats that the Parisian elite loved and appreciated.
 At first, Chanel didn’t fully understand the concept of luxurious fashion goods, and she didn’t expect her hats could be sold at high prices.

 Her wealthy clientele approached her, willing to pay three or four times the prices Chanel originally established.
-That’s how Chanel understood that luxurious goods were not just about exquisite craftsmanship and construction but also about a price that wasn’t affordable to everyone, and that created a sense of aspiration.
+That’s how Chanel understood that luxurious goods were not just about exquisite craftsmanship and construction but also about a price that wasn’t affordable to everyone, and that created a sense of aspiration and exclusivity.

 Chanel has expanded its empire to Chanel beauty, watches, and a wide range of fragrances.
 Image Courtesy of Chanel.